Who we are | Medical Council of Canada

 Inclusivity

-• Working diligently to remove any inaccurate and stigmatizing content from our exams and preparatory products
+• Working diligently to remove any inaccurate and stigmatizing content from our exams, preparatory products, and other materials

 Organizations the MCC is working with today